 As one of Europe’s sunniest capitals, Lisbon’s beauty strikes most first-time visitors.

-It’s a big city but one that is perfect for a weekend getaway.
-Of course, one cannot see everything in two days, and so many travellers visit Lisbon more than once.
+Lisbon is a big city but one that is perfect for a weekend getaway.
+Of course, one cannot see everything in two days.
+That’s why so many travellers visit more than once.

 With seven hills that overlook the River Tejo, Lisbon has a stunning location and an amazing light that immediately captivates visitors.
 It’s a rewarding destination that combines the beautiful old quarters where fado singers perfom in the background and vibrant parts that make it one of Europe’s most exciting cities.
 For more reasons, check out the Why Go page.